ElAwbery/Lucky_Egg/README.md

  - Made column names in the tables identical to the required data attributes of the two __ORM_object__ subclasses.
  - Adapted the __load__ and __store__ methods for class objects (previously part of the application code) for the __ORM_object__ class.
 The new generic store method updates table data with attribute values using the object's UID to find the relevant table row.

 I needed a way for the ORM_object code to interface with the application code (the pokemon classes) without using any information specific to the application.
 To do this I used UIDs for all ORM objects.
-The application code does not know the UIDs of any of its objects: these are specific to the database and used only in the __ORM_object__ scope.
+The application code does not know the UIDs of any of its objects: these are specific to the database and used only in the ORM itself.
  - Added UID columns to the pokemon_species and pokemon_familes tables.
 The family UID is distinct from the individual species UID.
 The UIDs are not global (a family object might end up with the same UID as a species object) so the __ID_to_object__ dictionary uses a tuple of a table name and a UID as its keys.
  - Wrote a __value_to_ORM_object__ helper function.
 This gets the UID for an ORM_object using a data attribute, and then looks for the object in the dictionary.
 If the object is not in the dictionary, it calls the __ORM_object__ class to instantiate a new object and memoizes it.
  - Families in the pokemon_families table should know which species are family members and individual pokemon in the pokemon_species table should know which family they belong to.
 The family column in the pokemon_species table now contains a foreign key, the family UID.
 The evolution stages columns in the pokemon_family table contain foreign keys to individual species in the pokemon_species table.